UNRWA: Relationship with Hamas

+On 30 September 2024, UNRWA confirmed that Fatah Sharif, a top Hamas commander killed in an Israeli airstrike in Lebanon, had formerly been on its payroll as a school principal and head of the teachers' union in Lebanon.
+UNRWA said it had suspended Sharif and started an investigation in March when it learned of the allegation that Sharif was a member of the political wing of Hamas.
+It was not aware that he was a Hamas commander.
+Hamas praised him posthumously for his "educational and jihadist work."
+In February 2025, former hostage Emily Damari alleged she was held in a UNRWA facility for some of her 15-month captivity by Hamas.
+UNRWA said there were times when it did not have access to its facilities and that most were converted to shelters.
+It called for an independent investigation into the misuse of its facilities.

+Hamas interference

 It has been reported that Hamas has interfered with curriculum and textbooks in UNRWA schools.
 For example, in 2009 it caused UNRWA to suspend a decision to introduce Holocaust studies in its schools.
 One of UNRWA's flagships has been gender-equality and integration.
 But Hamas militants have firebombed UNRWA mixed-gender summer camps, and in 2013 Hamas passed a law requiring gender segregation in schools for all pupils nine years of age and older in Gaza.
 The law does not apply to UNRWA schools.

 Elhanen Miller, the Arab affairs reporter for The Times of Israel, wrote in February 2014 that Hamas was "bashing" UNRWA's human rights curriculum, saying that it included too many examples and values foreign to Palestinian culture and had too much emphasis on peaceful resistance rather than armed resistance.
 In this case UNRWA refused to be swayed.
-Spokesman Chris Gunness:
+Spokesman Chris Gunness said:

 UNRWA has no plans to change its education programs in Gaza ... human rights are taught in all UNRWA schools from grades 1 through 9, discussing the Universal Declaration of Human Rights.

 UNRWA's education system takes as its basis the curriculum taught by the PA and so we use PA textbooks in preparing children in Gaza for public examinations. ...
 In addition, we enrich our education programs in Gaza with an agreed human rights curriculum which has been developed with the communities we serve: with educationalists, parents groups, teachers associations, staff members and others.
 We have done our utmost in developing these materials to be sensitive to local values while also being true to the universal values that underpin the work of the United Nations.

 However, after a few days, UNRWA consented to temporarily suspending the use of only the books used in grades 7–9 (continuing to use the books used in grades 1–6) pending further discussions.